 In the coming year, we expect to see more brands leaning in to social media content and trying out new formats.
 We’re expecting more short video content, user-generated content campaigns, meme-worthy online challenges and witty newsjacking.
-Keep an eye out for new trends emerging on platforms such as TikTok, YouTube Reels and LinkedIn Stories.
+Keep an eye out for new trends emerging on platforms such as TikTok, YouTube Shorts and LinkedIn Stories.

 Could 2021 be the year when organic reach outpaces ads once again?

 We’ve seen a few chatbots in recent years, but expect a major increase in 2021.

 More brands are asking for and using chatbots, for a long list of purposes: customer service, product recommendations, simple customer queries, or even in-house knowledge sharing.
 The technology behind chatbots is drastically cheaper and more accessible than ever.
 Facebook now offers chatbot tools and integrations as part of its Messenger marketing suite, making them a realistic option even for small businesses.

 But what do consumers think?
 Back in 2020, we saw some fascinating research which suggested that people consider chatbots helpful… but tend not to buy from them.

 However, 2021 may prove to be the turning point.
 We’ve all become used to shopping and socializing online.
 What’s more, consumers are looking for personalized shopping experiences and it is difficult to offer that service online – but with a smart chatbot to help, personalization becomes possible once again.
 In particular, fashion brands are leading the way in using a mix of product data and emotional clues to offer a hyper-personal service.

 So what do these trends add up to?
 It’s a simple concept that will take a lot of skill to execute: